Shanmuk4622/IBM_College_Feedback_Classifier/Readme.md

-# 📝 Legal Sentiment Analysis using IBM Watsonx.ai
+# 🎓 College Feedback Classifier using IBM Watsonx.ai

 ## 📌 Project Overview

-The **Legal Sentiment Analysis** project is an AI-powered system designed to classify legal or general text data into sentiment categories such as **Positive**, **Negative**, and **Neutral**.
-Leveraging IBM Watsonx foundation models and prompt engineering, this project enables organizations to extract actionable sentiment insights from unstructured text, supporting better decision-making in legal, business, or customer feedback contexts.
+The **College Feedback Classifier** is an AI-powered system designed to categorize open-ended student feedback into structured categories such as **Academics**, **Facilities**, and **Administration**.
+By using IBM Watsonx foundation models and prompt engineering, this project enables educational institutions to extract actionable insights and improve student satisfaction across various departments.

 ---

 ## 🎯 Objectives

-- Automatically analyze and classify text sentiment using large language models.
+- Automatically classify student feedback using large language models.
-- Organize feedback or legal statements into Positive, Negative, or Neutral categories.
+- Organize feedback into meaningful themes: Academics, Facilities, Administration.
-- Generate sentiment-based insights for reports and analytics.
+- Generate department-wise insights for decision-makers.
-- Leverage IBM Watsonx Foundation Models with few-shot prompting for robust results.
+- Leverage IBM Watsonx Foundation Models with few-shot prompting.

 ---